-Because of its positive image, OER became a buzzword in the educational field and as a result many resources call themselves 'open' while lacking fundamental characteristics.
-Sometimes one might even speak of “Open-washing”.
-So what really is open?
-In this blog, we provide the benefits of OER and five criteria that can determine how ‘open’ online learning resources actually are.
+Because of its positive image, OER became a buzzword in the educational field and, as a result, many resources call themselves 'open' while lacking the fundamental characteristics of truly open resources.
+Sometimes, one might even speak of “Open-washing”.
+Similar to "GreenWashing," this is when organizations make dubious claims about their product to make it more appealing to customers' values.
+So what really makes a resource open?
+In this blog, we outline the benefits of OER and five criteria that can be used to determine how ‘open’ online learning resources actually are.

 Why does it matter whether resources are open or not?
 Well, true Open Educational Resources (OER) present important benefits over copyrighted resources, for both learners and educational institutions.
 The fundamental right of having access to education is essential in open education.
 Major global organizations like UNESCO are supporting the implementation of OER for this reason.
 The accessibility of OER ensures that students anywhere can obtain learning material at any time.
-This helps to improve study results and share knowledge among peers [1].
-On top of that, OER are more adaptive which makes it much easier to suit content to certain needs [2].
-Other advantages are that over time and if well-shared OER are more cost-effective, versatile and transparent [3].
+This helps to improve study results and shares knowledge among peers [1].
+On top of that, OER are more adaptive which makes it much easier to suit content to a wide variety of purposes and needs [2].
+Other advantages are that, over time and if shared well, OER are more cost-effective, versatile and transparent [3].

 The challenge is when companies market themselves one way, while acting in a different way.
 In the OER context, this is sometimes referred to as “Open-washing.”
-This term is derived from a similar term in the climate and sustainability sector - Greenwashing - when some companies market themselves as being green and good, while acting unchanged, continuing their regular practices.
-Open-washing damages the reputation and trust relation, so it’s vital that we establish clear guidelines on what we call open and what should not be called open.
+This term is derived from a similar term in the climate and sustainability sector - Greenwashing - when some companies market themselves as being green and environmentally-friendly, without changing their regular practices.
+Open-washing damages the reputation and trust that learners, educators, and institutions have given OER.
+Therefore, it’s vital that we establish clear guidelines on what should and should not be considered open.

 That raises the question: when exactly is something open?
 Unfortunately, there is a lot of gray area.